BDS-001/LootScout/README.md

 # LootScout 🎮

-A Browser extension that enhances your Steam browsing experience by providing real-time game deal information and pricing comparisons directly on Steam store pages.
+A browser extension that enhances your Steam browsing experience by providing real-time game deal information and pricing comparisons directly on Steam store pages.

 ## Features

 - **Real-time Deal Comparison**: Compare current Steam prices with the best deals available across multiple platforms
 - **Historical Price Tracking**: View historical low prices to make informed purchase decisions
-- **Rarity-based Deal Rating**: Games deals are rated using a gaming-inspired rarity system (Common to Iridescent)
+- **Rarity-based Deal Rating**: Game deals are rated using a gaming-inspired rarity system (Common to Iridescent)
 - **Steam Deal Analysis**: See how Steam's current discount compares to the best available deals
-- **HowLongToBeat Integration**: Quick access to game completion time estimates
 - **Clean UI Integration**: Seamlessly integrates with Steam's existing interface
+- **Smart Caching**: 30-minute cache system for optimal performance

 ## How It Works